Uncovering 4 Thematic Challenges in the Solar Industry

 May 23, 2024

-Over the last several months after founding LCOE.ai, my co-founders and I have interviewed perhaps hundreds of experts across the solar and storage industry.
+Over the last several months after founding LCOE.ai, my co-founders and I have interviewed hundreds of experts across the solar and storage industry.

 We've spoken with independent power producers (IPPs), private asset owners, financiers (debt), investors (equity), insurance, EPCs, developers, etc. We've spoken to CEOs, CTOs, CFOs, VPs, Directors, and even technicians and analysts—from operations, asset management, design, construction, finance, and beyond.